-Students explore the Chinese language system, which students will draw upon to communicate their own ideas and engage with others.
+Students explore the Chinese language system and will draw on it to communicate their own ideas and engage with others.

-Students accomplish a higher level of active use of spoken than written language.
+During the course, students engage in the active speaking of Chinese at a higher level.
 They also translate simple texts from Chinese to English and vice versa; identifying words and phrases in Chinese that do not readily translate into English, using contextual cues, action and gesture to assist translation.

-They will be aware that literal translation between languages is not always possible and that aspects of interpretation and translation are affected by context, culture, and intercultural experience.
+Students will become aware that literal translation between languages is not always possible and that aspects of interpretation and translation are affected by context, culture, and intercultural experience.